plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ### Calculating $\mu$ and $\sigma$ from mean and standard deviation

-If you want to use a Lognormal distribution as a prior, you probably know the mean (`m`) and standard devation (`sd`) that you want to use.
+If you want to use a Lognormal distribution as a prior, you probably know the mean (`m`) and standard devation (`s`) that you want to use.
 How do you obtain the $\mu$ and $\sigma$ parameters needed to specify the Lognormal prior distribution?
 First calculate the coefficient of variation (`cv`), which is the ratio of the standard deviation to the mean, then use that to calculate `mu` and `sigma`:

+    m <- 0.1
+    s <- 0.5
-    cv <- sd/m
+    cv <- s/m
     variance <- log(1 + cv^2)
     sigma <- sqrt(variance)
     mu <- log(m) - variance/2